October 03, 2016

 Keeping the negative percentage steady or decreasing while the positive percentage is steady or increasing should be a priority.

 Media monitoring isn’t just useful for your brand and competitors.
 You can also use it to find industry conversations that you may be missing out on or emerging trends.
-Maybe there’s a new term for your industry that’s getting popular you aren’t aware of, or a new need that’s arising from your target audience.
+Maybe there’s a new term, or hashtag, for your industry that’s getting popular you aren’t aware of, or a new need that’s arising from your target audience.
 These conversations can hold new media, influencers, competitors and prospects to engage with.

 Your media monitoring platform should dissect for you which platforms the conversations you’re monitoring primarily take place on, giving you valuable insight into which networks or mediums you should dedicate the most time to.